ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 Let's experiment with static pod a bit.

-We will create static pod, but this time we will run nginx, instead of busybox
+We will create a static pod, but this time we will run nginx, instead of busybox
 ```bash
 cat <<EOF> /etc/kubernetes/manifests/static-nginx.yml
 apiVersion: v1